Manage access control policies

 NOTE

-If all available sandboxes are already included in the policy, you will see a “You have nothing in your library” message within the dialog.
+If all available sandboxes are already added to the policy, you will see a “You have nothing in your library” message within the dialog.

-Find the sandbox you wish to remove from the list and select the X icon next to its name.
+To remove sandboxes from a policy, find the sandbox you wish to remove from the list and then select the X icon.

 The policy's sandbox list with an "x" highlighted to remove a sandbox. {modal="regular"}